Hypertrophy Training Volume: How Many Sets to Build Muscle?

 There’s this old idea that different muscles benefit from different training volumes.
 There’s some truth to that idea, but it seems to have more to do with exercise selection than the unique physiology of different muscles.

 Some muscles have access to better exercises.
 For example, hamstrings are famous for only needing a few hard sets per week.
-This might be because hamstrings are faster twitch muscles, but I suspect it has more to do with the fact that the most popular hamstring exercise, Romanian deadlifts, work your hamstrings incredibly hard under a maximal stretch.
-If you train your other muscles under a deep stretch, you might be able to get that same training efficiency.
+This might be because hamstrings have more fast-twitch muscle fibres, but I suspect it’s because Romanian deadlifts—the most popular hamstring exercise—train your hamstrings under a deep stretch.

-If I’m right, muscles that can be challenged under a deep stretch can benefit from lower training volumes.
-By contrast, muscles that are harder to work at long muscle lengths, such as your back muscles and side delts, can benefit from higher training volumes.
+If I’m right, muscles that can be challenged under a deep stretch don’t need as much volume.
+By contrast, muscles that are harder to work at long muscle lengths, such as your back muscles, benefit from higher training volumes.

 How Many Sets Should You Do Per Muscle?

-• Forearms: 0–18 sets per week.
-Your forearms can handle a tremendous amount of volume, thankfully, since you use them in nearly every exercise.
-They may grow just fine without any isolation work whatsoever.
-If they don’t grow, try wrist curls and reverse curls.
+- Forearms: 0–18 sets per week.
+Your forearms can handle a tremendous amount of volume, which is good because you use them in almost every exercise.
+They may grow just fine without any isolation work.
+If they don’t, try wrist curls and reverse curls.

-• Glutes: 0–12 sets per week.
-Deadlifts and squats both work your glutes quite hard.
-You probably don’t need any exercises specifically for your glutes.
+- Glutes: 0–12 sets per week.
+Deadlifts and squats both challenge your glutes under a deep stretch, so you probably don’t need any extra glute work.
+If you do, hip thrusts are the obvious choice.

 How Many Sets Should You Do Per Workout?